 South Perth Primary School

 South Perth Primary School became an Independent Public Primary School at the start of 2015.
 Independent Public Schools remain part of the public school system, retaining the benefits of being part of a bigger system and operating within relevant legislation and industrial agreements in collaboration with their school community.
-They set their own strategic directions and have authority for day-to-day decisions in order to ensure that the needs of the school’s students are foremost in the decision-making process.
+However, Independent Public Schools set their own strategic directions and have authority for day-to-day decisions in order to ensure that the needs of the school’s students are foremost in the decision-making process.

 For Independent Public Schools, the School Board replaces the School Council.
 It includes representatives from the school, parents and the local community.